loader image

 A region divided internally mainly between its two most important towns: Porto Santo Stefano, a populous and modern town to the north, and Porto Ercole, an elegant and historic town to the south.
 Both have always been the heart of this small strip of Tuscany—or rather, of the Maremma—known, not by chance, as the Costa d’Argento, and which also includes Orbetello, Talamone, Capalbio, and Magliano are the other main towns, along with the two islands of Giglio and Giannutri.

-So far, so good, butthe Argentario is not just that; it would be wrong to reduce it to a mere geographical feature—however wonderful—because it is much, much more than that.
+So far, so good, but theArgentario is not just that; it would be wrong to reduce it to a mere geographical feature—however wonderful—because it is much, much more.

-For many people, visitingthe Argentario is almost a ritual; it’s an experience that goes beyond the trip itself, because this“island that isn’t an island”—thanks precisely to its ever-changing landscape—manages to hold a special meaning for everyone, regardless of age.
+Come to theArgentario is almost a ritual for many; it is an experience that goes beyond the journey itself because this“island that isn’t an island,thanks precisely to its fluid landscape, manages to take on a special meaning for everyone, regardless of age.

 It’s the place for those first teenage outings, for endless days on a boat chasing the sun, a peaceful retreat far from the hustle and bustle of the city, the waterfront where you push strollers and finally sit down to gaze out at the sea with lifelong friends.

-In short, one way or another, you always end up coming back:the Argentario, like diamonds, is forever.
+In short, one way or another, you always end up coming back: theArgentario, like diamonds, is forever.

-The towns of the Argentario
+The towns of The Argentario

 Porto Santo Stefano